au-heartbeat/Heartbeat/README.md

 ### 3.4.1 Velocity

 In Velocity Report, it will list the corresponding data by Story Point and the number of story tickets. (image 3-10)
+- `Velocity` : includes how many story points and cards we have completed within selected time period.
+- Definition for 'Velocity(Story Point)‘: how many story point we have completed within selected time period.
+- Formula for 'Velocity(Story Point): sum of story points for done cards in selected time period
+- Definition for 'Throughput(Cards Count): how many story cards we have completed within selected time period.
+- Formula for 'Throughput(Cards Count): sum of cards count for done cards in selected time period

 ![Image 3-16](https://cdn.jsdelivr.net/gh/au-heartbeat/data-hosting@main/readme/9.png)\
 _Image 3-16，Velocity Report_

 ### 3.4.2 Cycle Time

 The calculation process data and final result of Cycle Time are calculated by rounding method, and two digits are kept after the decimal point.
 Such as: 3.567...
 Is 3.56; 3.564...
 Is 3.56.
+- `Cycle time`: the time it take for each card start ‘to do’ until move to ‘done’.
+- Definition for ‘Average Cycle Time(Days/SP)’: how many days does it take on average to complete a point?
+- Formula for ‘Average Cycle Time(Days/SP)’: sum of cycle time for done cards/done cards story points
+- Definition for ‘Average Cycle Time(Days/Card)’: how many days does it take on average to complete a card?
+- Formula for ‘Average Cycle Time(Days/Card)’: sum of cycle time for done cards/done cards count

 ![Image 3-17](https://cdn.jsdelivr.net/gh/au-heartbeat/data-hosting@main/readme/10.png)\
 _Image 3-17，Cycle Time Report_